DonRomaniello/Prometheus2.0/prometheus-studios/public/content/faq.md

 The Studio is a select group of players who are expected to innovate and expand the art of long form improvisation.

-Membership is extended via instructor invitation.
+Membership is extended soley through instructor invitation.

-In addition to on stage ability, members of The Studio are expected to be models of ethical and professional beliefs and behavior.
+In addition to ability on stage, members of The Studio are expected to model ethical and professional beliefs and behavior.